Modeling Languages#

 connects with a handle to a connectable itemelement

-.- Parameters
+.- Parameters:

-line (Presentation) – connecting item
+line – connecting item

-element (Presentation) – connectable item
+element – connectable item

 By convention the adapters are registered by (element, line) – in that order.

-- allow(handle: Handle, port: Port) bool [source]#
+- allow(handle: Handle, port: Port) bool [source]¶

 Determine if items can be connected.